mathildouk/Genie-Logiciel/INSTALL.md

 ## Importing the Git project
-In the menu of Eclipse IDE, choose File > import > Git > Projects from Git, then choose Clone URI. complete the URI field with https://github.com/mathildouk/Genie-Logiciel Then click on Next until Local Destination and change the directory for your path where you want to download files.
+In the menu of Eclipse IDE, choose File > import > Git > Projects from Git, then choose Clone URI.
+Complete the URI field with https://github.com/mathildouk/Genie-Logiciel Then click on Next until Local Destination and change the directory to the path where you want to download files.
 Then next and finish.

 ## Let's start
 In order to launch the application, open the file Main.java situated in "MML Webapp/src/main/java/" (in eclipse).
 Right click > Run as > Java application.
 This will start Javalin.
 The application is available under localhost:8080.